FACTBOX-Foreign exchange regimes around the world

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, March 15 Tumbling commodity prices, slowing growth and gaping fiscal holes have forced many countries to loosen or scrap their currency pegs and pressure is mounting on those that remain.
+LONDON Jan 13 Tumbling commodity prices, slowing growth and gaping fiscal holes have forced many countries to loosen or scrap their currency pegs, and pressure is mounting on those that remain, such as Saudi Arabia.

 Pegs, where the value of one currency is fixed relative to another and central banks use currency reserves to enforce the relationship, are relatively rare these days among the bigger economies.
 That is partly because of the 1997-2002 emerging market crises that were exacerbated by the cost of clinging to such fixed exchange rates.